jpwahle/emnlp23-paraphrase-types/README.md

 There are many ways in which you can participate in this project, for example:

-* [Submit bugs and feature requests](https://github.com/jpwahle/emnlp23-paraphrase-types/issue), and help us verify as they are checked in
 * Review [source code changes](https://github.com/jpwahle/emnlp23-paraphrase-types/pulls)

 ## Citation